metatyper/metatyper/README.md

 }
 const metaObjA = Meta(objA)

-// throw a validation error because this property has been initialized number metaObjA.a = 'str'
+// throws a validation error because this property was initialized with a number metaObjA.a = 'str'

 const metaObjB = Meta()
 metaObjB.a = 'str'

-// throw a validation error because this property has been initialized string metaObjB.a = 2
+// throws a validation error because this property was initialized with a string metaObjB.a = 2
 ```